leslie255/nvim-config/README.md

 git clone https://github.com/leslie255/nvim-config.git ~/.config/nvim
 ```

-2. This setup uses LSP and treesitter.
+2. Set up LSP

 This setup uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) which contains config for most languages servers out there.
-See `~/.config/nvim/autocomplete.lua`.
+See `lua/configs/autocomplete.lua`, edit the list of LSP's in this file to languages you need, and make sure those LSP's are installed globally.

+3. Set up treesitter

-Config for treesitter is in `lua/configs/treesitter.lua`.
+Config for treesitter is in `lua/configs/treesitter.lua`, edit the list of languages in this file and run `:TSUpdate`.

+4. Set up snippets

+Snippet files are in `snippets/` (outside the `lua/` folder!), this setup uses [LuaSnip](https://github.com/L3MON4D3/LuaSnip) for snippets.

+This setup configrued LuaSnip to use snipmate-like snippet syntax, but LuaSnip also supports VSCode-like JSON snippet syntax, to change it, change `"luasnip.loaders.from_snipmate"` to `"luasnip.loaders.from_vscode"` in `lua/configs/autocomplete.lua`, for more information see [related LuaSnip docs](https://github.com/L3MON4D3/LuaSnip?tab=readme-ov-file#add-snippets).

 ## FAQ
 > Why does the theme not match the screenshots?